 Enforcement actions against illegal hillside burial cases

-The FEHD and the LandsD posted notices on 14 unauthorised graves/urn houses/urns located within the PBGs of Sam Mun Tsai and Tong Kai Tseng on September 14, and required the related persons of the graves/urn houses/urns concerned to cease occupation of the government land and to contact relevant government departments before October 14, or else the human remains inside the graves/urn houses/urns concerned would be reburied at Sandy Ridge Cemetery.
-At the expiration of the period, eight graves/urn houses/urns remained unclaimed.
+The FEHD and the LandsD posted notices on eight unauthorised graves/urn houses/urns located within the PBG of Tai Tau Chau in Sai Kung on September 15 this year, and required the related persons of the graves/urn houses/urns concerned to cease occupation of the government land and to contact relevant government departments before October 17 this year, or else the human remains inside the graves/urn houses/urns concerned would be reburied at Sandy Ridge Cemetery.
+At the expiration of the period, four graves/urn houses/urns remained unclaimed.
 The Government thus commenced the clearance operation today.

 The Government has been implementing a pilot scheme on the management of PBGs in individual PBGs since 2016.
 Taking into account the actual circumstances of each PBG, the Government has been implementing appropriate improvement measures, including erecting boundary pillars for the PBGs, conducting record surveys of existing graves and urns, imposing restrictions on the size of burial sites and demarcating available spaces in PBGs for new applications of burial sites, in order to ensure that the places of burials are within PBGs.
 The pilot scheme has now been extended to 15 PBGs, covering nine administrative districts in the New Territories.

 The Government has examined the data obtained from the pilot scheme earlier and decided to commence follow-up actions against illegal burials in the PBGs in phases from July 2021.
 The Government will continue its follow-up actions, including planning to post notices on other unauthorised graves/urn houses/urns before the Ching Ming Festival.